-You’re going to want to figure out precisely how much energy your home goes through.
+Figure out precisely how much energy your home goes through.
 Before considering what type of solar panel system to install.
 You don’t want to be feeding energy back into the grid unless you have a good or well-paying reason to.
 An easy way to figure out how much energy you use.
 Would be to consult your energy bills from the previous year.

 You’ll need a larger system if your home or business uses more energy during the day.
 If not, consider installing a smaller system.
 Although it seems to make sense that a panel with a higher rated output would be ideal.
 You’ll need to consider more than this.
 Another important factor to take into account is the amount of space available on your roof.

-Battery storage and solar energy
+Battery storage and solar energy in South Africa

 The battery storage function of a solar panel system is unique.
 It enables you to store excess energy generated from your panels during the daytime.
 You’ll be able to use this stored energy at night.